tlswg/snip/draft-ietf-tls-snip.md

 This document extends the authentication protections provided by TLS to cover negotiation of incompatible protocols.

-This is complementary to ALPN {{?ALPN}}, which only protects the negotiation of compatible protocols.
-In ALPN, the client presents a set of compatible options and the server chooses its most preferred.
+This is complementary to ALPN {{?ALPN}}, which protects the negotiation of compatible protocols.
+In ALPN, the client presents a set of compatible options and the server chooses its most preferred and the server chooses its most preferred.

-This extension works by having a server offer a list of incompatible protocols that it supports on the same logical server (see {{ls}}).
+This extension works by having a server offer a list of incompatible protocols that are available for use on the same logical server (see {{ls}}).
 How clients use this information will depend on client policy.

 ## Client Policy

 A client has to choose between incompatible options before making a connection attempt.
-Thefore, this document does not define a negotiation mechanism, it only provides authenticated information that a client can use.
+Thefore, this document does not define a negotiation mechanism, it only provides authenticated information that a client can use to validate information it acquires from other sources, such as {{SVCB}}.

 Importantly, detecting a potential downgrade between incompatible protocols does not automatically imply that a client abandon a connection attempt.
 It only